 Let’s talk a bit about sleeping in general, shall we?
 You already know that you’re not getting enough sleep.
 Maybe you’re up at midnight worrying, or maybe you just can’t get comfortable.
-Or maybe you’re busy — there’s organising and planning to do, books to read and digital media to consumer, and you’ve got just 24 short hours in a day.
+Or maybe you’re busy — there’s organizing and planning to do, books to read and digital media to a consumer, and you’ve got just 24 short hours in a day.

 Going to sleep feels like giving up!
 Whatever your reason for staying awake at night, you’re in the company of many others who just aren’t getting enough shut-eye.